Opening Speaker, sponsored by

 Dr Caroline Clarke, BSc, MSc, PhD, The Open University

 Caroline Clarke is a Senior Lecturer in Organization Studies at the Open University.
 Caroline has a variety of research interests located in the field of Organization Studies, with a particular emphasis on identity, research as an embodied emotional practice, anxiety, insecurity, gender and power.
 Caroline’s research has focussed on academics in business schools, and most recently first-opinion veterinary surgeons, sparking a new interest in the area of human-animal relations.
 Caroline has published her work in a number of prestigious journals such as Human Relations, Organizational Studies, and The Academy of Management Learning and Education, and co-edited a book ‘Researching with Feeling.
-When not working, Caroline is a slow and intermittent runner, and aspires to a tidy house, while never quite achieving it.

 Professor Debbie Cohen OBE MD FFOM FRCGP FRCP FAcadMEd